Boston-Area Film Schools

 Film students in the Boston area have access to a variety of schools with programs in their field.
 This article looks at three schools, none more than a 15-minute drive from downtown, and the film degree programs they offer.
 It also includes a table of information about the schools, with data on enrollment, tuition, percentage of students who graduate on time and the availability of financial aid.
 Prospective students can refer to this table to help them find the school that is the best fit for them.
 At the end of the article is information on a few more nearby schools that offer film studies.

-- Only a mile from the city center, Emerson College offers a number of degree programs in the visual and media arts, including a two bachelor's programs in film.
+- Less than a mile from the city center, Emerson College offers a number of degree programs in the visual and media arts, including a two bachelor's programs in film.

-- Students at Massachusetts College of Art and Design, about four miles from downtown, can earn bachelor's and master's degrees in film/video.
+- Students at Massachusetts College of Art and Design, about two miles from downtown, can earn bachelor's and master's degrees in film/video.

-- Finally, Boston University offers bachelor's and master's degree programs in film and television as well as two types of master's programs in film production.
-Boston University is about four miles from the heart of the city.
+- Finally, Boston University offers bachelor's and master's degree programs in film and television.
+Boston University is also about two miles from the heart of the city.

 Comparison of Schools